TheMelcor/213/README.md

 **Tiles (the environment)**

-Tiles are the enviroment itself (and in this case planes, a grassy, green and lush enviroment).
+Tiles are the enviroment itself (and in plains caseit is a grassy, green and lush enviroment).
 The game will support several enviroments, but currently the main focus is to create tileset for the planes enviroment.
 The enviroment have a set size, due to randomnice tile feature (different types of same tileset can be put togheter to create some variety and re-playability).
 The size is set to 10 x 10 metres.
 Hight is not specified yet, but currently the standard has been set to 4 metres (rock sides and so on).
 More details around this will come at a later time but for now use those measures.

 **Objects**